AdamT20054/GasWatch/README.md

      ```sh
      npm install
      ```
-     A new file called `package-lock.json` should appear after NPM has installed the packages it needs.
-If you get an error, make sure you are in the right directory (The same directory as the package.json)
+     Your `node_modules` folder should populate after NPM has installed the packages it needs.
+If you get an error, make sure you are in the right directory (The same directory as the package.json) and try deleting `package-lock.json` if the error continues.

  3. Get a bot token by creating an application at https://discord.com/developers/applications